MicrosoftDocs/azure-docs/articles/batch/simplified-node-communication-pool-no-public-ip.md

 # Create a simplified node communication pool without public IP addresses (preview)

 > [!NOTE]
-> This is replacement to the current preview version of [Azure Batch pool withoud public IP addresses](batch-pool-no-public-ip-address.md).
+> This replaces the previous preview version of [Azure Batch pool without public IP addresses](batch-pool-no-public-ip-address.md).
 This new version requires [using simplified compute node communication](simplified-compute-node-communication.md).

 > [!IMPORTANT]
 > - Support for pools without public IP addresses in Azure Batch is currently in public preview for selected regions.